otonoma/paranet/docs/paranet/paraflow/hello_world.md

 To try out the code, follow these steps:

 1. **Create a `.paraflow` File**:
-   - Use Visual Studio Code with the Paradocs extension to create a `.paraflow` file.
+   - Use Visual Studio Code with the Paranet VSCode eextension to create a `.paraflow` file.
    - Paste the complete code from the previous steps into the file: